Menu

 As written, physical therapists are allowed to practice dry needling without supervision of a Medical Doctor, Doctor of Osteopathy, Chiropractor, Podiatrist and Dentist.

-HB841 (Downey) seeks to add dry needling to athletic trainers scope of practice under the supervision of a Medical Doctor, Osteopath, Chiropractor, Podiatrist and Dentist.
+In 2026, HB841 (Downey), sought to add dry needling to athletic trainers' scope of practice under the supervision of a Medical Doctor, Osteopath, Chiropractor, Podiatrist and Dentist.
 However, it does not state that the supervisors need to have Dry Needling or Acupuncture training for supervision.

-These inadequate laws and regulations without equivalent educational mandates increase the likelihood of medical malpractice and pose a risk to patients who do not know the difference, leading to issues of informed consent under Virginia Consumer Protection Act guidelines.
+These inadequate laws and regulations without equivalent education and supervisor mandates increase the likelihood of medical malpractice and pose a risk to patients who do not know the difference, leading to issues of informed consent under Virginia Consumer Protection Act guidelines.

 Allowing physical therapists and athletic trainers to perform dry needling without mandated educational requirements equal to Medical Doctors in Virginia, or without the supervision of a highly trained Acupuncture needle specialist (Acupuncturist or Medical Acupuncturist), prioritizes convenience over the "first do no harm" principle and ethics.